7 Tips to Bounce Back from Financial Mistakes

 Don’t Be Tempted by Quick Fixes—When it comes to money matters, there’s no such thing as an easy fix.
 Car title loans, “instant” credit repair, or other fix-it-fast schemes aren’t the answer.
 In fact, they could leave you in even more financial trouble.
 If you’d like expert help, credit counseling is a free, confidential option.

 Take Care of Your Health—Financial stress can take a toll on your physical and mental health.
 Be sure you are taking care of yourself by eating healthy foods, staying hydrated, getting moderate exercise and enough sleep.
-When you’re feeling worried or anxious, reach out to a trusted friend or family members for support.
+When you’re feeling worried or anxious, reach out to a trusted friend or family member for support.

 Start Preparing for Emergencies—After the initial crisis passes, it’s time to start planning for the future.
 Open and work toward fully funding an emergency savings account, set up as many bills as possible on auto-pay (so you can avoid late payments and fees), and regularly review and modify your budget as needed.